-A. Parents and/or guardian(s).
-The biological parents, adoptive parents, guardian(s), and/or person(s) having legal custody of a child who is the subject of a dependency action have standing as parties to the proceedings.

-B. Child.
-The child who is the subject of a dependency action has standing as a party to the proceedings.
+- A. Parents, guardian(s), Indian custodian(s), and others.
+The biological parents, adoptive parents, guardian(s), Indian custodian(s) (as defined in 25 U.S.C. § 1903(6)), person(s) having legal custody of a child who is the subject of a dependency action, and parents of a nonminor dependent who are receiving reunification services have standing as parties to the proceedings. - B. Child or nonminor dependent.
+The child or nonminor dependent who is the subject of a dependency action has standing as a party to the proceedings.